zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-google.md

 [APZ 88.2] (# apz88.2) # apz88.2 .ref .apz} Blessed One Bhikkhu
-The Lord was informed: 'Lord, the world says the world, how much the world goes Is that so? ”Says Mahana, perishable, the world is perishable The idea is destroyed.
+The Lord was informed: 'Lord, the world says the world, how much the world goes Is that so?
+"Says Mahana, perishable, the world is perishable The idea is destroyed.
 The image is destroyed, the retina is destroyed, the eyelids are destroyed If something is born due to the comfort of the eye, it will also perish.
 The touch is destroyed.
 Mind Will be destroyed.
 Dhamma is destroyed.
 Psychology is destroyed.
 Touch of mind